 Tom schools us on how to install an M203 Grenade Launcher on your AR15 or M16 rifle.

-USA –-(Ammoland.com)- We’re giving away a complete retro classic AR-15 and grenade launcher package, and you’re probably going to be the lucky winner, but just in case you’re not, you can add your very own M203 Grenade Launcher to a rifle you already have.
+USA –-(Ammoland.com)- Did you know you can add your very own M203 Grenade Launcher to a rifle you already have.
 Here, we’ll show you mounting options and exactly how to do it.

 The installation process shown here is for a standard M16A2 20-inch rifle barrel with a .625” outside diameter.
 If that’s not your rifle, no worries, there are additional mounting options for M4 carbine barrels using a GI-type barrel nut at the rear.
 You buy the LMT M203 unit separately and then choose the right mounting kit option from the following choices.